-While it may not seem necessary to wear gloves in all interactions with patients, your staff and patients will be more protected, especially during the ongoing pandemic.
+While it may not seem necessary to wear gloves in all interactions with patients, your staff and patients will be more protected.
 Wearing gloves is particularly essential in situations where employees’ potential to come in contact with blood or other bodily fluids is high.

 Create an Infection-Control Policy

 Forming an infection-control policy for your hospital is incredibly beneficial to have available for staff to utilize as a resource.
 The plan will provide information on how to identify high-risk patients, information about contracting or transmitting viruses and bacteria, and guidelines for when patients should be placed in isolation to prevent further contact with employees, other patients, and visitors.

 Hospital settings should provide continued, recurring education on infection control.
 These courses prepare employees to identify common infections and take measures to prevent further spread.
 A few examples of infection control training opportunities are bloodborne pathogen and droplet-borne infections.